iclr-blogposts/staging/_posts/2022-12-01-how-much-meta-learning-is-in-image-to-image-translation.md

 And, indeed, in contemporary literature meta-learning is often conceived of as learning multiple tasks.
 In an much-cited 2022 survey, Hosepdales et al. write:
 >Meta-learning is most commonly understood as learning to learn; the process of improving a learning algorithm over multiple learning episodes.
 In contrast, conventional ML improves model predictions over multiple data instances. <d-cite key="DBLP:journals/pami/HospedalesAMS22"></d-cite>

-In another popular survey Vanschoren [2018] says:
+In another popular survey Vanschoren [2018] describes the meta-learning process as follows:
 >First, we need to collect meta-data that describe prior learning tasks and previously learned models.
 They comprise the exact algorithm configurations used to train the models, including hyperparameter settings, pipeline compositions and/or network architectures, the resulting model evaluations, such as accuracy and training time, the learned model parameters, such as the trained weights of a neural net, as well as measurable properties of the task itself, also known as meta-features.<d-cite key="vanschoren2018meta"></d-cite>

 Francheschi et al. [2018] basically equate meta-learning (ML) with [hyperparameter optimization](https://en.wikipedia.org/wiki/Hyperparameter_optimization) (HO):